 Confetti: There’s a lot of pressure to get a job, find a soulmate, start a family, and present yourself as a stable and responsible adult.
 As creatives, part of our job is to forget as much of that as possible and write with the feeling of innocence we had as children.

-Bryce, how has your musical style developed over time and what influences you?
+How has your musical style developed over time and what influences you?

-Bryce Fox: My major influences come from music in the ‘90s and early 2000s.
+Confetti: My major influences come from music in the ‘90s and early 2000s.
 Everything from Eminem to Sublime, to Red Hot Chilli Peppers, Backstreet Boys, Tim McGraw, and Rage Against Machine.
 I think it’s all about using those (and obviously hundreds of other) influences to help redefine your tastes and sounds.

-Bryce, what do you love about this song in particular?
+What do you love about this song in particular?
 Which parts of it speak to you?

-Fox: This song speaks to me because I feel like, as a young adult, I’m far from having my shit together.
+Confetti: This song speaks to me because I feel like, as a young adult, I’m far from having my shit together.
 I feel like a lot of other millennials probably feel the same way.
 At heart, I feel like a kid that just wants to live in the moment as long as he can.

 Much of “When I Grow Up” is literal in its expectations and hopes.
 How do you guys find writing explicitly helps further the message in this song, as opposed to other instances with more metaphor?